-- (1) CHIEFTEK PRECISION CO., LTD. (the "Company") was incorporated on October 19, 1998 as a company limited by shares under the provisions of the Company Act of the Republic of China (R.O.C.). and other related regulations.
-The Company and its subsidiaries (collectively referred herein as the "Group") primarily engages in the research, development, manufacture and sale of miniature linear guides, miniature ball screws, miniature linear modules, electro-optics equipment and semiconductor process equipment. - (2) The common stocks of the Company have been listed on the Taipei Exchange since December 28, 2012. - 2.
+- (1) CHIEFTEK PRECISION CO., LTD. (the "Company") was incorporated on October 19, 1998 as a company limited by shares under the provisions of the Company Act of the Republic of China (R.O.C.) and other related regulations.
+The Company and its subsidiaries (collectively referred herein as the "Group") are primarily engaged in the research, development, manufacture and sale of miniature linear guides, miniature ball screws, miniature linear modules, electro-optics equipment and semiconductor process equipment. - (2) The common stocks of the Company were originally listed on the Taipei Exchange from December 28, 2012, and have been authorized to trade in Taiwan Stock Exchange since December 23, 2020. - 2.
 THE DATE OF AUTHORIZATION FOR ISSUANCE OF THE CONSOLIDATED FINANCIAL STATEMENTS AND PROCEDURES FOR AUTHORIZATION

-These consolidated financial statements were authorized for issuance by the Board of Directors on August 5, 2020.
+These consolidated financial statements were authorized for issuance by the Board of Directors on August 4, 2021.

-- 3. APPLICATION OF NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC") New standards, interpretations and amendments as endorsed by the FSC effective from 2020 are as follows:
+- 3. APPLICATION OF NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC") New standards, interpretations and amendments endorsed by the FSC effective from 2021 are as follows:

-Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board ("IASB") Amendments to IAS 1 and IAS 8, 'Disclosure initiative - definition of material' January 1, 2020 Amendments to IFRS 3, 'Definition of a business' January 1, 2020 Amendments to IFRS 9, IAS 39 and IFRS 7, 'Interest rate benchmark reform' January 1, 2020 Amendment to IFRS 16, 'Covid-19 - related rent concessions' June 1, 2020 The above standards and interpretations have no significant impact to the e Group's financial condition and financial performance based on the Group's assessment.
-2) Effect of new issuances of or amendments to IFRSs as endorsed by the FSC but not yet adopted by the Group
+Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board ("IASB") Amendments to IFRS 4, 'Extension of the temporary exemption from applying IFRS 9' January 1, 2021 Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16, 'Interest Rate Benchmark Reform - Phase 2' January 1, 2021 Amendments to IFRS 16, 'Covid-19-related rent concessions beyond June 30, 2021' April 1, 2021 (Note) Note: Earlier application from January 1, 2021 is allowed by the FSC.

+The above standards and interpretations have no significant impact to the Group's financial condition and financial performance based on the Group's assessment.

+(2) Effect of new issuances of or amendments to IFRSs as endorsed by the FSC but not yet adopted by the Group